warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 teach us, and all we've managed so far is a jargon-riddled journey to solving the ground state of a simple model.
 This section aims to cross more into the physical world.
-The ground state we discovered earlier is a real physical configuration of some solid; now, we'll probe the magnetic properties of that solid.
+The ground state we discovered earlier is a real physical configuration of some solid; we'll now probe the magnetic properties of that solid.

-TODO: What solid is our model?
-The 2x2 Hubbard model is a 4 atom solid with 4 electrons?
-IDK.

 ## Spin and magnetism {#spin}